Li-Chen-DA/data-analytics-portfolio/README.md

 # Li's Data Analytics Portfolio
 Unlock the power of data in internal audit!

-This portfolio showcases my IT expertise through Python, SQL, Tableau and Excel projects.
+This portfolio showcases my IT expertise through Excel, Tableau, Python, SQL projects.
 Welcome to explore my skills in data analysis, visualization, and IT management.

-Professionally crafted templates available for sale.
-Contact me through colin.chenl@outlook.com to elevate your data analytics and visualization in internal audit (and perhaps more).

 ## Tableau Projects
 - [Project 1: Title](tableau/project1)
   - Brief description of the project.
 - [Project 2: Title](tableau/project2)